MinisculeGirraffe/tdl/README.md

 # tdl

+# Overview
 tdl is a rust implementation of the python script [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader).

-tdl offers significant performance improvements over the original python script by utilizing async and green threads for downloading files.
+tdl offers significant performance improvements over the original python script by utilizing async and multi threaded concurrency. tdl will download multiple files concurrently, while simultaneously pre-processing future queue items in the background to minimize time spent not downloading.

-Time Comparisons:
+Time Comparisons of tdl at various concurrency levels compared to the original implementation:

 | command | total | user | system | speedup |
 | ------- | ----- | ---- | ------ | ------- |